-Teachers say that the assistance Epson is providing is helping to improve the quality of lessons, improve the lives of children for whom things such as school materials may be out of reach, and even help children stay in school.
-The children are absolutely thrilled to have their own notebook that they can use in school to help them learn.
+Teachers say that the assistance Epson is providing is playing an important role in improving the lives of children.
+This assistance makes it possible to improve the quality of lessons and is encouraging more children to stay in school.
+The children are absolutely thrilled to have their own books and notebooks that they can use in school to help them learn.

 Epson Information Science Vocational School (Japan)

 Our society is increasingly built around information.
 To meet the needs of changing times, we established the Epson Information Science Vocational School in 1989.
 Its purpose is to develop technical personnel who are trusted by the community and can make wide-ranging contributions to society.
-As of March 2018, more than 2,600 persons have graduated from the college.
+The school had 2,699 graduates as of March 2019.

-Most of the instructors are businesspeople or technical experts who have worked on the front lines of business.
-Even some of our own employees go out to the school to teach students.
+Most of the instructors are engineers and developers who have corporate experience, including at Epson.
 Classes are designed to ensure that students acquire technical skills they can put to practical use on the job.
-As a result of the school’s efforts, at least 95% of the students in each graduating class over the 28 years since the school first opened its doors have received informal employment offers before graduation.
+As a result of the school’s efforts, at least 95% of the students in each graduating class over the 29 years since the school first opened its doors have received informal employment offers before graduation.

 Students have their choice of three disciplines: Information Systems, Information and Electronic Systems, and Information Business.
-All three are recognized as Professional Post-Secondary Courses*1 by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+The school is accredited by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+Moreover, MEXT recognizes all three disciplines as Professional Post-Secondary Courses*1.
 A special class has also been set up to enable the top students to join Epson on school recommendation after graduation.

 *1 Courses recognized by MEXT have a curriculum designed to impart the latest practical skills and knowledge through close cooperation with enterprise and systematically seek to ensure the quality of more practical vocational training.